GDGVienna/droidcon-at-site/app/call-for-papers.md

 ---
 _Interested in presenting at droidcon Vienna?
 Cool!
 Thanks a lot!_

-The second call for papers is open till 30 June 2018, midnight Vienna time.
+The first call for papers is open till 3 March 2019, midnight Vienna time.

 ##### Topics

-The theme of droidcon Vienna 2018 is *Everything Android*.
+The theme of droidcon Vienna 2019 is *Everything Android*.
 We will include talks around development topics on Android, mobile app design, monetization, and related soft skills.

 Among our participants are highly-skilled and experienced Android developers.
 Talk proposals about advanced and specialized Android topics are therefore also welcomed.